Doksany: Climate

+Doksany's climate is classified as oceanic climate (Köppen Cfb).
+Among them, the annual average temperature is 9.7 C, the hottest month in July is 19.9 C, and the coldest month is 0.0 C in January.
+The annual precipitation is 480.6 mm, of which July is the wettest with 70.8 mm, while February is the driest with only 18.9 mm.
+The extreme temperature throughout the year ranged from -27.0 C on 22 December 1969 to 39.4 C on 20 August 2012.

 During the June 2019 European heat wave, Doksany broke the record for the hottest temperature in June in the Czech Republic.
 The Czech Hydrometeorological Institute claimed that the temperature reached 38.5 °C and warned that it could change to 40 degrees Celsius.